1116 SEN: SEN SA

 On 13 October 2018, SEN parent company Pacific Star Network confirmed it had purchased an AM narrowband licence in Adelaide, South Australia, returning the SEN brand to South Australia.
 The station launched on 1629 AM on 6 December 2018, with local presenters Kane Cornes, Andrew Hayes, Kym Dillon and Michelangelo Rucci.
 Other programs, including Gerard Whateley's morning show and live sports coverage, will be syndicated live from the Melbourne station.

 On 9 September 2019, SEN SA Breakfast commenced simulcasting on RadioTAB's 1539AM Adelaide frequency.
 On 2 December, a second South Australian frequency was launched – also on 1629 AM – covering Mount Gambier.

 SEN Track

 SEN Track is a radio network broadcasting coverage of horse, thoroughbred and greyhound racing, which launched on 28 March 2020.

 1170 SEN

 1170 SEN (official callsign 2CH) is a sports radio station in Sydney, New South Wales.

 SEN Top End

 On 17 October 2021 SEN Top End launched on 1611 AM Narrowcast broadcasting coverage of the Northern Territory Football League, horse, thoroughbred and greyhound racing.

 SEN Hobart

-On 7 July 2021 SEN Hobart launched on 1611 AM Narrowcast providing coverage of several local and national sports such as Cricket, AFL, horse, thoroughbred and greyhound racing.
+On 7 July 2021 SEN Hobart launched on 1629 AM Narrowcast providing coverage of several local and national sports such as Cricket, AFL, horse, thoroughbred and greyhound racing.
+There are live programs from Hobart on Friday, Saturday and Monday mornings.